OWASP/owasp-summit-2017/content/participant/ticket-24h/Daniela-Cruzes.md

 funded-who      : SINTEF
 status          : done
 ticket          : 5x24h
-working-sessions : GDPR and DPO AppSec implications,Threat Modeling Tools,Threat Modeling Diagramming Techniques,Threat Modeling Where do I Start?,Define Agile Security Practices,Agile Practices for Security Teams,Integrating Security into a Portfolio Kanban,Security Champions,Security Guidance and Feedback in IDE,Threat and Vulnerability Management Playbook,Writing Security Tests,JIRA Risk Workflow, DevSecOps vs SecDevOps,GraphQL Security Review,Hackathon Daily Sessions,Hackathon on avatao - Beyond OWASP Top Ten,Integrating Security into a Sales Channel,Top 10 2017 - Peer review of RC2,Integrating Security into an Spotify Model,Using Security Risks to Measure Agile Practices,SAMM Metrics for Enterprises,Closing party,Machine Learning and Security
+sessions : GDPR and DPO AppSec implications,Threat Modeling Tools,Threat Modeling Diagramming Techniques,Threat Modeling Where do I Start?,Define Agile Security Practices,Agile Practices for Security Teams,Integrating Security into a Portfolio Kanban,Security Champions,Security Guidance and Feedback in IDE,Threat and Vulnerability Management Playbook,Writing Security Tests,JIRA Risk Workflow, DevSecOps vs SecDevOps,GraphQL Security Review,Hackathon Daily Sessions,Hackathon on avatao - Beyond OWASP Top Ten,Integrating Security into a Sales Channel,Top 10 2017 - Peer review of RC2,Integrating Security into an Spotify Model,Using Security Risks to Measure Agile Practices,SAMM Metrics for Enterprises,Closing party,Machine Learning and Security
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---